alexelgt/Casual-Bot-Telegram-Bot/README.md

 ![example of a custom message](docs/images/events_custom_message.jpg)

 *Example of a custom message*

+### **Event list sorting criteria**
+1. Custom messages
+2. Events that end today
+3. Events that begin today
+4. Events that end tomorrow
+5. Events that begin tomorrow
+6. Events that have started (and don't match 1. or 3.)
+7. Events that have not started (and don't match 2. or 4.)
+8. "Manual" events

 # **Time zones**
 Dealing with time zones is really important for the events to work.
 Here is an example of the info stored for the time zone "Central European Time":